-\Please note the model of mobile phone offered is subject to change.
+Please note the model of mobile phone offered by the Council is subject to change.

-Home Telephone
+• Home Telephone

-The Council meets the costs of basic monthly/quarterly line rental of the home telephone of each Councillor.
+The Council may meet the costs of basic monthly/quarterly line rental of the home telephone of each Councillor.
 Councillors are required to pay the rental cost in the first instance and, having submitted the telephone bill, will then be reimbursed this amount, subject to any tax deductions being applied through the Council's payroll system.

-The Department of the Environment has determined that the Councillor's Basic Allowance covers incidental expenses involved in being a Councillor, such as the use of a home telephone, it is therefore not possible to reimburse the cost of telephone calls made on a landline.
+The Department for Communities has determined that the Councillor's Basic Allowance covers incidental expenses involved in being a Councillor, such as the use of a home telephone, it is therefore not possible to reimburse the cost of telephone calls made on a landline.

-Key contacts include:
+• Key contacts include: